Table of Contents

-A milk blister or bleb is a small yellow or white spot found on the nipple pore opening; this is an indication of a blocked pore which can sometimes lead deeper into the breast.
+A milk blister or bleb is a small yellow or white spot found on the nipple pore opening; this indicates a blocked pore that can sometimes lead deeper into the breast.

-- Soak a ball of cotton in vinegar and leave it on your nipple for a few hours, this will dissolve the calcium deposits in the milk and decreased the size of the bleb.
+- Make a paste of bicarb and vinegar and put it on a cotton pad.
+Leave the cotton pad on your nipple for a few hours.
+This will dissolve the calcium deposits in the milk and decrease the size of any nipple blockages (aka blebs).

-- If the bleb has not opened on its own yet, you can puncture it with a sterilized needle.
+- Gently knead all areas of the breast in a rhythmic circular motion.
+If the bleb has not opened on its own yet, you can puncture it with a sterilized needle.

 Effects of Brest Massage on Breast Pain, Breast-milk Sodium, and Newborn Suckling in Early Postpartum Mothers